 - Foreign authorities have to make an official request for legal assistance in accordance with the Federal Act on International Mutual Assistance in Criminal Matters; we don’t deal with direct inquiries by foreign authorities.

-- Phone number, if provided by the user
+- Hash of phone number, if provided by the user

-- Email address (hashed), if provided by the user
+- Hash of email address, if provided by the user

 - Push token, if a push service is used